-Your basil plants should emerge within a few weeks.
+Your new basil plants should emerge within a few weeks, and you’ll have fresh basil at your fingertips again.
 I’ve done this when we’ve had particularly hot summers, since excessive heat will cause basil to bloom more quickly.
 See my full post about Seed Storage Ideas for ways to store seed at home.

 Other than planting, you can use basil seeds as a fun gift for friends and neighbors.
 Know someone who is getting married?
 Basil seeds in tiny sachets would make a delightful wedding favor!